gostan99/ai_briefing_bot/README.md

 - The workers run inside the FastAPI app in this repo; for production you’d probably split them into dedicated processes or Celery/Arq jobs but the logic is isolated in `app/services/*_worker.py`.
 - `python -m pytest` exercises parser logic, retry helpers, and template rendering.
 Add integration tests when you introduce real I/O.
 - Database state is safe to inspect directly (e.g. TablePlus). `videos.transcript_status` and `summaries.summary_status` tell you where each item sits in the pipeline.
-- Logs surface LLM failures, email retries, and transcript fetch issues with video IDs so you can replay or inspect manually.
+- Logs surface LLM failures, metadata scrape errors, and transcript fetch issues with video IDs so you can replay or inspect manually.

 ## Next Ideas (Nice-to-haves)